SolemmaLLC/ClimateStudioDocs/docs/luminaires.rst

 Luminaires
 ================================================
 ClimateStudio supports lighting calculations for daylit and electrically lit scenes.
-Set daylight source in the `Sky panel`_.
+The daylight source is defined in the `Sky panel`_.
 For electric-lighting-only simulations, the sky can simply be set to nighttime.

 .. _Sky panel: sky.html

 The Luminaires panel is used to select real-world luminaire products and place them in the Rhino model, either individually or in groups.
-To place a luminaire, left-click on the *Add Luminaire* icon (**1**).
+To place a luminaire, left-click on the *Add Luminaire* button (**1**).

 .. figure:: images/luminaires.png
    :width: 900px